-Wendy Mewes, author of the Footprint guide to Brittany, has this guide to cycling in Vannes, a good base from which to explore the Gulf of Morbihan.
+Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal, has this overview of Vannes, a good base from which to explore the Gulf of Morbihan.

 Situated at the head of the Gulf of Morbihan in southern Brittany, Vannes is a small, beautiful city with well-preserved medieval walls and streets of timber-frame buildings.
 The atmosphere is one of quiet, leisurely charm.